-Regina is a composer and author whose music has been performed by Detroit and Chicago Symphony orchestras, US Army Band and internationally-acclaimed artists.
-European performances include concerts in Paris, Rome, Bari, Italy, as part of Festival Incontri Musicali di Musica Sacra; in Turkey and Unna, Germany at the Women Composers’ Library.
-Regina wrote music for symphony orchestra; a libretto and one-act opera; hand drum concerto; marimba concerto; ballet; chamber music; liturgical and secular music; vocal and instrumental, including pipe organ.
+Regina is a poet, author, and composer whose music has been performed by Detroit and Chicago Symphony orchestras, US Army Band, and internationally-acclaimed artists.
+Performances include concerts in Paris, Rome, and Bari, Italy, as part of Festival Incontri Musicali di Musica Sacra, and in Turkey and Unna, Germany at the Women Composers’ Library.
+Regina has written music for symphony orchestra; a libretto and one-act opera; hand drum concerto; marimba concerto; ballet; chamber music; liturgical and secular music; and vocal and instrumental, including for pipe organ.

 Her writings on Artists of Color, Spirituals, Jazz, Gospel, Blues, Hip-Hop, Poetry and Women are published by Oxford University, Third World, Facts on File, and CBMR presses; Chicago Tribune Magazine, and National Writers Union.
 Regina is profiled in New Grove Dictionary of American Music; International Dictionary of Black Composers; From Spirituals to Symphonies; on Afri-Classical.com; HistoryMakers.com; Answers.com; ReginaHarrisBaiocchi.com; and HaikuFest.com

 Regina founded Haiku Festival to celebrate children and promote literacy.
 She wrote Indigo Sound (fiction); Urban Haiku; Blues Haiku; Jazz Haiku; and produced Kidstuff music CD.
 She contributed to seven CDs, including: Kaleidoscope; Soul of a Singer; Good News Falls Gently; journeys, places, stories; Landscapes: one woman’s journey; unto thee i burn; and the forthcoming Where Freedom Rings, from the African American Composer Initiative, on Cambria Records.